 Located on Savusavu, Vanua Levu, the Koro Sun Resort is aimed at those travellers who want to skip the ‘tourist traps’ and head for the real deal.
 Its pristine beauty, loads of activities, especially diving, make for an unbeatable combination.

-The resort could have been just a diver’s delight, with superb dive sites and great snorkelling to be sampled, but the location, villas and the warm hospitality make it a delight for families, couples, adventurers and all.
-For all-inclusive Fiji holiday packages to the Koro Sun Resort, check out our Hot Deals.
-Our South Pacific Specialists are able to bundle stays, meals, drinks, transfers, bonus seasonal activities and even airfare at the best rates.
-Alternatively, fill out the Enquiry Form for group packages and customisations to our existing packages.
-Or just call us up directly on 1300 991 751, we love to talk about all things Fiji!
+The resort could have been just a diver’s delight, with superb dive sites and great snorkelling to be sampled.
+But the location, villas and the warm hospitality make it a delight for families, couples, adventurers and all.
+Check out our latest all-inclusive Fiji holiday packages and deals below for the Koro Sun Resort & Rainforest Spa; if you’d like to speak to our South Pacific Specialist to create a bespoke itinerary, get in touch at 1300 991 751.